Physician Burnout: Signs, Symptoms & Prevention Strategies

 Physical symptoms

 Medical burnout can affect you beyond emotional and psychological symptoms.
 Our bodies show clear signs of physician burnout that may interfere with activities of daily living.
+It is crucial to monitor and support mental health, as well as physical health, for physicians experiencing burnout.
 Many clinicians report feeling tired, exhausted, and completely drained.
 Studies show that untreated burnout in healthcare can lead to adverse outcomes, such as increased risk of substance abuse and physical illness.

 The situation can be compounded because those experiencing healthcare provider burnout often hesitate to ask for help, or admit these symptoms exist.
 This hesitancy can double their risk of having suicidal thoughts [2].
 Medical errors and clinician burnout feed into each other - mistakes cause distress and distress causes mistakes [2].
 It’s a vicious cycle that must be broken.